-It takes more than 1 minute to start the computer and several minutes to make everything prepared.
+It takes several minutes to start the computer and make everything prepared.
 In addition, programs such as Microsoft Office, Photoshop, and Browsers should respond for a long time.
 Then, you made a virus scanning, but nothing is found.

 Well, do you know what slows down the computer?
 Most of the time, the gradually increased file trashes, defragments, and so on are culprits.
 Under this situation, merely cleaning and defragging hard disk plays a minor role, and users had better reinstall Windows.
 After all, many tests show this is a good solution, and it also solved my problem.

 Of course, making a system reinstallation might help you get out of trouble under many other conditions, for instance: